Key Concepts

 Historically, each of the three major investment asset classes—stocks, bonds, and cash—has produced consistent long-term returns, along with consistent degrees of risk.
 Understanding these historical patterns can help you handle risk in your own portfolio.

-Research completed by funds Manager Vanguard has shown that getting your asset mix right can have more impact on your long-term returns than anything else—it's even more important than the individual investments you choose.
+Research completed by funds Manager Vanguard has shown that getting your asset mix right can have a greater impact on your long-term returns than anything else—it's even more important than the individual investments you choose.

 How to strike a balance

 For investors, risk comes in many forms.
-There is the risk of a downturn in stock prices.
-There is the risk that inflation will erode an asset's purchasing power.
-There is the risk of political instability affecting international markets.
-And so on.
+There is the risk of a downturn in stock prices, the risk that inflation will erode an asset's purchasing power, the risk of political instability affecting international markets, and so on.

 Fundamentally, how you allocate your assets among stocks, bonds, and cash depends on how much risk you are willing to take for an expected return.
 And that depends on why you are investing and when you need your money.
 So, what is the right way to divvy up your portfolio?
 You will need to answer two basic questions: